c9techbr/C9Chain_XDCSubnet/README.md

 Follow the steps until genesis.json is generated in "generated"

-Enter the directory and let's change genesis.json to include the contract in it, the address can be changed.
+Enter the directory and let's change genesis.json to include the contract in it, the address can be changed, but it needs to recompila XDC, as below.

 **JSON:**
 ```